 Lifespans Of Dog Breeds

 Dog breed longevity in the table below comes from three UK studies, which are the most recent and probably most similar to Australian dogs.
+Each dog breed is pictured here.
 Also, visit our page on the genetic diseases of different dog breeds.